ArpadGBondor/Brad_Traversy-React_Front_To_Back_2022-02-Github_Finder/README.md

     -   GITHUB_URL = "https://api.github.com"
     -   GITHUB_TOKEN - Register your own [Personal access token](https://github.com/settings/tokens)

-## Original Course Code:
+## The instructor's solution:

--   The original code for this project can be found in [this Github repo](https://github.com/bradtraversy/github-finder-app)
+-   The source code of the instructor's solution is in [this Github repo](https://github.com/bradtraversy/github-finder-app)